PelionIoT/mbed-connector-api-python/README.md

+## Warning
+This is still in internal Alpha and should not be released to the public or to partners.
+This is a proof of concept to spur the creation of a more general library and a better API.
+The goal is to eventually have a meta language to write the interface API in that generates code for python, ruby, nodeJS and others.

 ## Purpose
 This library is meant to be used in conjuntion with the [connector.mbed.com](www.connector.mbed.com) service.
 This library uses the requests library to interface to mbed connector via HTTP REST calls.
 Details on the mbed connector RESTful interface can be found [here](https://docs.mbed.com/docs/mbed-client-guide/en/latest/Introduction/#how-to-use-the-api).
 You can use this library either as part of a webapp or locally on your computer.